-Wild Places Publishing is registered with the Information Commissioner's Office under the Data Protection Act 1998 and takes matters of privacy seriously.
+Wild Places Publishing is registered with the Information Commissioner's Office under the Data Protection Act 1998 (to be replaced in May 2018 by the General Data Protection Regulation) and takes matters of privacy seriously.
 The following document details how we may collect and use your information, and explains why we ask for that data.

 We do not release any information to any other company.

 The GDPR regulations require that we make it clear that you may request amendments to or deletion of any data about you that we hold.
 This information, which relates to your name and contact details and items ordered, has always been subject to those requirements that we will amend or delete at your request, so in this sense there is no change.